rluvaton/nyt-crossword/readme.md

 To do
 -----

-- Recover 2006. - DONE
+- [x] Recover 2006.
-- Re-insert day, full-date - DONE
+- [x] Re-insert day, full-date.
-- Across/Down, Clue Numbers (there were enough discrepancies that made it better to commit than include)
+- [ ] Across/Down, Clue Numbers (there were enough discrepancies that made it better to commit than include)